How Australian camping booking systems work: A state-by-state guide

 Northern Territory: Dry season or nothing

 The Northern Territory's camping season is dictated by weather more than any other state.
-The wet season (November–April) closes most campgrounds entirely.
+Most campgrounds close in the wet season (November–April) due to flooding and crocodile risk, and remote 4WD-only sites are universally closed.
+But a small number of accessible sites stay open year-round — Florence Falls Campground in Litchfield is the most notable, with sealed-road access.
 The dry season (May–October) is when everything opens, and when everything books out.

 All NT Parks campgrounds are booked online through parkbookings.nt.gov.au.
 There's no walk-in booking option.

 The Jatbula Trail is a 62km walk from Nitmiluk Gorge to Leliyn (Edith Falls) through the Top End, with swimming holes at every campsite.
-Only 15 walkers can start per day, and each of the five campsites has a permanent swimming hole.
-Permits for the June–September season are released in early February, and popular dates go quickly.
+Up to 15 departures can start per day (each departure can include up to 15 people), and each of the five campsites has a permanent swimming hole.
+Permits for the June–September season are released on the first Tuesday of February — the 2026 season opened for booking on 3 February 2026 — and popular dates go quickly.

 ACT: Canberra's backyard